 It's quite cold in Lyon in the winter.
 The weather in Bucharest can be very cold.
 In January, Bucharest is generally much colder than Lyon.
 Daily temperatures in Bucharest average around -1°C (29°F), and Lyon fluctuates around 4°C (39°F).

 Bucharest usually receives more sunshine than Lyon during winter.
 Bucharest gets 71 hours of sunny skies, while Lyon receives 62 hours of full sun in the winter.

 In January, Bucharest usually receives less rain than Lyon.
 Bucharest gets 40 mm (1.6 in) of rain, while Lyon receives 55 mm (2.1 in) of rain each month for the winter.

 Both Lyon and Bucharest during the spring are popular places to visit.
 The activities around the city are the main draw to Bucharest this time of year.
 Also, many travelers come to Lyon for the activities around the city and the natural beauty.

 Bucharest is around the same temperature as Lyon in the spring.
-The temperature in Bucharest is usually 12°C (54°F) in April, and Lyon stays around 11°C (53°F).
+The daily temperature in Bucharest averages around 12°C (54°F) in April, and Lyon fluctuates around 11°C (53°F).

 In the spring, Bucharest often gets around the same amount of sunshine as Lyon.
 Bucharest gets 185 hours of sunny skies this time of year, while Lyon receives 174 hours of full sun.